 Duluth had already gained a reputation for extremely thick fog.
-So in 1880 engineers installed an automated fog bell inside the tower of the South Pier Light, but it proved inadequate.
+So, in 1880, engineers installed an automated fog bell inside the tower of the South Pier Light, but it proved inadequate.
 Five years later it was replaced with tin steam-powered fog whistles housed in a small structure near the light.
 Duluth experienced one of the foggiest seasons on record in 1895, and the fog-signal whistle screamed for over 1,000 hours, gobbling forty-five tons of coal in the effort.
 The whistles not only sent a warning to mariners on the lake, they also bounced off Duluth’s rocky hillside, creating a cacophony Duluthians couldn’t bear.
 To remedy the problem, the signal’s horns were relocated to the roof and covered with a parabolic reflector.
 The reflector not only directed sound away from the city, it nearly doubled the signal’s reach.

 While the South Pier Light helped mariners find the canal, another light was needed to provide a focal point by which to guide them through.
 In 1880 the Lighthouse Board recommended appropriating $2,000 for another light at the south pier’s western (or inner) end.
-The light would stand taller than the South Pier Light; when used together, the two lights helped navigators establish range, as lighthouse historian Terry Pepper explains: “By maintaining a line in which these two lights were constantly oriented one above the other, a direct course could be followed to the opening between the two piers.”
+The light would stand taller than the South Pier Light; when used together, the two lights helped navigators establish range, as lighthouse historian Terry Pepper explains:

 Placed atop a wooden pyramid, the South Breakwater Light shined for the first time in September 1889.
 The beacon boasted a red fourth order Fresnel lens, but instead of a continuous beam, it flashed a signal every six seconds.
 It wasn’t foolproof: just sixteen days after the light commenced flashing, the steamer India collided with the pier at the base of the light itself, damaging the foundation.